Joshua Wong shouts ‘I love Hong Kong’ as more than 40 leading democracy leaders handed lengthy prison terms in mass trial

 Landmark prosecution

-Known widely as the trial of the “Hong Kong 47,” the landmark prosecution was closely watched by human rights groups and foreign governments concerned about sweeping changes in the once pluralistic business hub.
+Known widely as the trial of the “Hong Kong 47,” the landmark prosecution has been closely watched by human rights groups and foreign governments concerned about sweeping changes in the once pluralistic business hub.

-More than 300 people queued in light rain outside the court on Tuesday morning – many of them before dawn – to secure a seat and show support for the defendants.
-Police maintained a massive presence outside court and picked out prominent activists to search.

 Hong Kong, a former British colony, was returned to Chinese rule in 1997 under a special arrangement with Beijing granting the city autonomy and wide-ranging freedoms unavailable in mainland China.